FStarLang/FStar/pulse/CONTRIBUTING.md

 `STEEL_NIGHTLY_CI` environment variable is set to a nonempty value, then this rule also includes the proofs from `src/proofs`, so it will take time and memory.
-If you have Docker, you can run the `ci` rule with `docker build -f src/ci/ci.Dockerfile .` --- this will also install all dependencies automatically.
+If you have Docker, you can run the `ci` rule with `docker build -f src/ci/ci.Dockerfile .` which will also install all dependencies automatically.

 TODO: add GitHub Actions workflows for continuous integration